 - Build a Loyal Following.
 Sales are always nice.
 But repeat business is priceless.
 Every company dreams of having repeat customers that will make multiple purchases throughout the years.
 Through social media, you can start building relationships with your customers, gain trust and loyalty, and offer them much more value than solely your service or product.
 By having that relationship, they are more inclined to make a second or third purchase because of their pleasant first experience.

 - Brings traffic to the website.
 The first step of the classic lead generation funnel is to build awareness to direct traffic to your website.
 By creating and sharing content on social media channels, you are making that first impression on potential customers that will lead them back to your website where the lead nurturing process continues.
-A great example of that is a recent case with one of our existing clients.
-The website referral rate from Facebook alone increased by 34% in a month period just by dedicating more time and effort on Facebook.
 So instead of placing all your eggs in one sales basket, you should invest some into social media and start generating those potential leads.

-We know the struggle of communicating the value of social media to companies that are well-set in their traditional views.
+We know the struggle of communicating the value of social media to companies that are well set in their traditional views.
 But it is time for all of us to stand against these traditional views and invest our money where the customers are.
-In 2014, “85% of B2B buyers believed companies should present information via social networks” (Iconsive).
-Why not present them that information?
+Present them the information they are looking for.
 Think of social media as a mosaic.
 There are a million different moments that all must come together to form one unified picture.
-To strengthen your argument, you should also include some of these stats presenting the value of social media.
 By presenting the reasons we mentioned above, we hope you now have a good starting point to convince your boss to invest in a social media strategy.

 If you are still unsure about the value of social media strategy, check out our e-book “Use Social Media to Grow Your Brand”.